hashicorp/terraform-provider-azurerm/website/docs/r/disk_encryption_set.html.markdown

 -> **NOTE** Access to the KeyVault must be granted for this Disk Encryption Set, if you want to further use this Disk Encryption Set in a Managed Disk or Virtual Machine, or Virtual Machine Scale Set.
 For instructions, please refer to the doc of [Server side encryption of Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption).

-* `enable_auto_key_rotation` - (Optional) Boolean flag to specify whether Azure Disk Encryption Set automatically rotates encryption Key to latest version.
+* `auto_key_rotation_enabled` - (Optional) Boolean flag to specify whether Azure Disk Encryption Set automatically rotates encryption Key to latest version.
 Defaults to `false`.

 * `identity` - (Required) A `identity` block defined below.